Jennifer Daniel (illustrator)

 Jennifer Daniel is an American artist, designer and art director.
-She leads the Emoji Subcommittee for The Unicode Consortium and has worked for The New York Times and The New Yorker.
+She is the chair of the Emoji Standard and Research Working Group (ESC / ESR) for The Unicode Consortium and has worked for The New York Times and The New Yorker.

 Life and career

 Daniel grew up in Kansas.
 Since she was a teenager, Daniel has chronicled her life in sketchbook form documenting quotable moments with her family alongside grid drawings.
 She graduated from the Maryland Institute College of Art and then worked at the New York Times.
 She later taught creative writing at the School of Visual Arts in New York City.
 From September 2009 to July 2011, she worked in a studio space at the Pencil Factory in Greenpoint, Brooklyn.

 In 2015, her first children's book Space! was published.
 Two more books followed: The Origin of (Almost) Everything (2016) which included an introduction from Stephen Hawking.
 Later, How to Be Human (2017) was published.

 Daniel is a member of the Art Director's Club.
 Her work has been recognized by the Society of Illustrators.